Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: Towards fractional instantons in 4d

 There are only two cases to consider.
 Either the $\mathbb{Z}_N$ charges are the same, or they are different.
 If they are the same, $\bf{m} = \bf{k_1}$,

 If they charges are different, such as $\mathbf{m} = \mathbf{k}_1$ and $\mathbf{k} = \mathbf{k}_2$, then

-We conclude this section by discussing the relationship between the configuration above and that of Kraan, van Baal, Lee, and Lu (KvBLL) \cite{Lee:1997vp,Lee:1998vu,Lee:1998bb,Kraan:1998pm,Kraan:1998sn,Diakonov:2002fq,Bruckmann:2009nw,Diakonov:2009jq,Poppitz:2008hr,Gonzalez-Arroyo:2019wpu,Anber:2021upc}.
-Like ours, their solution carries magnetic charge and has nontrivial holonomy.
+We conclude this section by discussing the relationship between the configuration above and that of Kraan, van Baal, Lee, and Lu (KvBLL) \cite{Lee:1997vp,Lee:1998vu,Lee:1998bb,Kraan:1998pm,Kraan:1998sn,GarciaPerez:1999hs,Diakonov:2002fq,Eto:2004rz,Eto:2006pg,Eto:2006mz,Bruckmann:2009nw,Diakonov:2009jq,Poppitz:2008hr,Anber:2021upc} Like ours, their solution carries magnetic charge and has nontrivial holonomy.
 Our ansatz, however, carries $\mathbb{Z}_N$ magnetic charge, and so must be represented by a multivalued function, Eq. (\ref{zn_soln}), while that of KvBLL has integral magnetic charge.
 For our solution, the boundary condition for holonomy at spatial infinity ensures that it is a vacuum which is degenerate with the vacuum.
 Thus when one loop corrections are included, the action for our solution will remain finite.
 In contrast, for the solution of KvBLL, the holonomy is at a maximum of the holonomous potential.
 When one loop corrections are included, then, the action for a constituent with charge $1/N$ diverges as the spatial volume.
 The action for an instanton with integral charge remains finite, which is why on the quantum level, these constituents cannot be pulled apart.
+In the next section, we discuss how to distinguish between our configurations and those of KvBLL.